How long does it take to implement a projective measurement?: Review of pertinent concepts

 The fact that not every Hermitian operator corresponds to a physical Hamiltonian arises from the fact that physical systems are subject to further constraints.
 For instance, in closed systems energy, momentum, {\it etc.}, are conserved quantities.
 Moreover, for macroscopic physical systems, composed out of a large number of particles with non-zero rest mass (such as electrons, nuclei, atoms, or molecules), the dominant interactions are mediated via the Coulomb force.
-The latter gives rise to a set of physical Hamiltonians which describe locally-interacting systems as we now define.
+The latter gives rise to a set of physical Hamiltonians which describe locally-interacting systems as we now explain.

-Let $H_S$ be the Hamiltonian associated to a physical system occupying a space-like volume $V$ of diameter $d$ (following the spherical-cow tradition in theoretical physics we characterize the size of the object by its diameter only).
+Let $H_S$ be the Hamiltonian associated to a physical system occupying a space-like volume, $V$, of diameter $d$ (following the spherical-cow tradition in theoretical physics we characterize the size of the object by its diameter only).
 To explain the notion of \defn{interacting} and \emph{local} we split $V$ into an arbitrary set $\{V_i\}$ of non-overlapping volumes $V_i$ (i.e., $V_i\cap V_j = \emptyset$ if $i\neq j$, see Fig.~\ref{fig cat}).
-To each such volume we assign a Hilbert space, $\cH_i$ such that the Hilbert space of the entire system is $\cH_S = \bigotimes_i \cH_i$.
+To each such volume we assign a Hilbert space, $\cH_i$, such that the Hilbert space of the entire system is $\cH_S = \bigotimes_i \cH_i$.
 We can now split the Hamiltonian into a sum involving a local and interacting part,

-where $H_\text{loc} = \sum_i H_i$ contains all the local Hamiltonians---$H_i$ acting non-trivially only on $\cH_i$---and $H_\text{int} = \sum_{i\neq j} J_{ij}$ describes the pair-wise interactions between volumes $V_i$ and $V_j$, which is ultimately justified by the fact that the Coulomb force is a two-body interaction.
-Then, we require the following two conditions to be satisfied: \begin{enumerate}[(i)] \item For all $i$, there exists at least one $j$ such that
+where $H_\text{loc} = \sum_i H_i$ contains all the local Hamiltonians---$H_i$ acting non-trivially only on $\cH_i$---and $H_\text{int} = \sum_{i\neq j} J_{ij}$ describes the pair-wise interactions between volumes $V_i$ and $V_j$.
+The assumption of pair-wise interactions is ultimately justified by the fact that the Coulomb force is a two-body interaction.
+We define a \emph{locally interacting} physical system if the following two conditions are satisfied: